 Yes.
 The XenCenter management console runs on a Windows operating system.
-Refer to the XenServer 6.5 Installation Guide for more details of the system requirements.
-Customers who do not wish to run Windows can control their XenServer hosts and pools using the xe command-line Interface (CLI) installed locally or running on the XenServer host or the xs console.
+Refer to the XenServer 7.0 Installation Guide for details about the system requirements.
+Customers who do not wish to run Windows can manage their XenServer hosts and pools using the xe command-line Interface (CLI), installed locally or running on the XenServer host, or by using xsconsole, a system configuration console.